Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 ## Setup Function to Ingest Events from IoT Hub

-We can ingest data into Azure Digital Twins through external compute resources, such as an Azure function, that receives the data and uses the DigitalTwins SDK to set properties.
+We can ingest data into Azure Digital Twins through external compute resources, such as an Azure Function, that receives the data and uses the Digital Twins SDK to set properties.

 ### Create an Azure Function via CLI